 2. Fullstack Academy Coding Bootcamp

 Next up, we have a great bootcamp for you from Fullstack Academy.
-This coding bootcamp is a great way for beginners to get started in computer science.
+This coding bootcamp is a great way for beginners to start in computer science.
 Through this bootcamp, students may polish their coding skills to become coding experts.
 The bootcamp strictly focuses on fundamental coding topics, including JavaScript and Python.

 A student can pay the $14,500-$17,910 price of the Fullstack Academy coding bootcamp in cash, with a personal loan, with veteran benefits, or by applying for a scholarship.
-Of course, the price is quite high, but the fact that this bootcamp offers one-on-one sessions with instructors justifies the cost.
+Of course, the price is relatively high, but the fact that this bootcamp offers one-on-one sessions with instructors justifies the cost.

 As for job prospects, well-known companies, including the IRS, Accenture, and CIS, employ alums of the coding bootcamp.
 We highly recommend you check it out for yourself.